Kapustnitsa: Contemporary Russian art historians about the painting

 Doctor of Art History Tatiana Mozhenok compared Nicolai Fechin's paintings with the French artist Jules Bastien-Lepage's and concluded that the Russian artist was characterized by “broad, free, temperamental writing,” while Bastien-Lepage's genre paintings were created in the style of photographic naturalism.

 Sergey Voronkov about the painting

 Art historian and artist Sergei Voronkov wrote about the main feature of the painting's composition—“linear rhythmic repetitions” expressed “in the arc-shaped lines of the contours of figures and separate groups of characters.”
-He found similarities in the construction of the composition of Kapustnitsa and the painting Cheremis Wedding, painted a year before it.
+He found similarities in the construction of the composition of Kapustnitsa and the painting Bearing Away the Bride, painted a year before it.
 On both canvases, in the left part of the painting, there is a large figure, the same horizon line with narrow strips of sky, a reproduced foreground, and the ground under the feet of the characters.